 With the growing maturity of audio-visual technologies, the live broadcasting industry is seeing explosive growth around the globe.
 Chinese internet companies are leveraging on the prior globalization experience of service sector companies and entering the global market en masse.
 Leading platforms are internationalizing their products to increase competitiveness, while smaller platforms are seeking out new avenues after finding it hard to survive in the aggressive domestic arena.
 Meanwhile, the battle overseas is no less intense.
-The 3 giants, Youtube, Periscope and Facebook, may have conquered more than their fair share of the market, but they did leave a significant portion untapped for small and medium platforms.
+The 3 giants, YouTube, Periscope and Facebook, may have conquered more than their fair share of the market, but they did leave a significant portion untapped for small and medium platforms.
 Tencent Cloud continues to strengthen global live broadcasting resource reserves and optimize live broadcast acceleration performance with the goal of helping live broadcasting platforms win international markets.

 In addition to push and playback, a complete live broadcasting service should also include authentication, transcoding, screencapturing, recording, callback, porn detection, DRM, and other features.
 The figure below shows the basic feature modules of Tencent Cloud's Global LVB solution.

-The basic functionality of global live broadcasting are generally the same as those of domestic live broadcasting.
+The basic features of global live broadcasting are generally the same as those of domestic live broadcasting.
 However, there are more challenges overseas mainly due to the wider geographical area, more complicated network environments, and lower cross-border network quality.
 In order to reduce the latency and lag and improve service stability and reliability, Tencent Cloud has optimized LVB’s architecture, network, security, and resources for global live broadcasting scenarios.

-Tencent Cloud has built a lot of central IDCs in Hong Kong, Thailand, Singapore, Germany, Toronto, Silicon Valley, Russia, South Africa, and South Korea and continues expanding into more countries and regions.
+Tencent Cloud has built a lot of central IDCs in Hong Kong (China), Thailand, Singapore, Germany, Toronto, Silicon Valley, Russia, South Africa, and South Korea and continues expanding into more countries and regions.
 These central IDCs hosts all the modules needed for global live broadcasting and are deployed in a distributed manner with a decentralized architecture to better server global end users and guarantee fast failover upon any IDC exceptions.
 Taking into account the impact of low cross-border network quality and stability on live broadcast latency and lag, central nodes are interconnected through Direct Connect.
 Mainland China central nodes are interconnected with those outside of Mainland China through Direct Connect lines with the Hong Kong node as a relay.
 The overall architecture is as shown below:

 To intuitively demonstrate the acceleration performance of overseas central nodes, we compare the statistics of Chinese end users watching US live streams.
 As you can see in the figure below, acceleration via Direct Connect keeps the lag rate low and the network stable.

-Central nodes can perfectly meet the needs of local end users, but the needs of those in countries and regions without central nodes should be catered for too.
+Central nodes can perfectly meet the needs of local end users, but the needs of those in countries and regions without central nodes should also be catered for.
 Due to various restrictions, no central nodes have been built in these regions, and thus cache nodes are required.
 Such countries and regions are called edge regions, where the cross-border network quality is relatively low, and the lagging rate of cross-region pull is quite high.
 Examples of such regions includes Malaysia, Indonesia, the Middle East, India, Africa, and South America.
 For these edge regions, Tencent Cloud sets priorities for service modules.
 The first priority is ensuring that valid local users can watch live streams without the need of cross-border transmission of local data.
 Services of other modules are re-pulled from edge servers to central nodes and finally implemented on central nodes.
 As you can see in the figure below, after local node acceleration is enabled in an edge region, the lagging rate is significantly reduced, and the acceleration performance is much higher than that of other service providers in the industry.

 For example, for end users of three ISPs (DTAC, AIS, and TURE) in Thailand, the central scheduling system collects a large amount of foreign IPs and ISP information and automatically schedules them to the nearest CDN nodes based on their IPs, with a recognition accuracy of over 99.5%.
 Switching between data centers upon exception is also supported.
 If the monitoring and detecting nodes find an exception in a region, the system will automatically switch to the most optimal data center.